Rockies vs. White Sox Player Props Betting Odds

-Ryan McMahon and Luis Robert are two of the top players with prop bets available when the Colorado Rockies and the Chicago White Sox square off at Coors Field on Saturday (beginning at 8:10 PM ET).
+Player prop bet options for Luis Robert, Ryan McMahon and others are listed when the Chicago White Sox visit the Colorado Rockies at Coors Field on Sunday at 3:10 PM ET.

 Bet on this matchup or its props with BetMGM!